SunilGoudKoppula/ESP32/FreeTOS_Concepts/9_HomeTemperatureControll_Project_LCD/README.md

-# Home Temperature Controll Project with LCD
+# Home Temperature Control Project with LCD

 This real-world project monitors temperature using a DHT sensor, controls a fan via a relay, and displays status on a 16x2 LCD.
 It includes: